wkoszek/me/source/blog/2017-03-05-how-to-use-ansible-vault-with-lastpass.html.md

 description: >
   I give you the tool which will help you keep your Ansible Vault passwords in LastPass.
 I show how to use it as well.
+maillist: >
+  in which you'll learn how to use a password manager LastPass to manage secrets stored in the Ansible Vault
 address: "Menlo Park, CA"
 tags:
 - "software engineering"